 The National Retail Federation hired Prosper Insight & Analytics for the survey.
-The company polled 6,791 consumers in September 2017.
+The company polled 6,961 consumers in September 2018.
 The purpose was to gauge consumer behavior and shopping trends related to Halloween spending.
 That helps the Federations' member retailers plan for the holiday.
-The consumer polls have a margin of error of plus or minus 1.2 percent.
+The consumer polls have a margin of error of plus or minus 1.2 percentage points.